Salman-Ahamed/Salman-Ahamed/README.md

   </h3>

   <div align="left" text-align= "justify">
     I am a web developer💖✨ with a passion for building innovative and user-friendly websites and applications.
-I specialize in the 🎯MERN stack (MongoDB, Express, React, and Node.js) and have a strong foundation in front-end development.
+I specialize in the 💥Next.js app and 🎯MERN stack (MongoDB, Express, React, and Node.js) and have a strong foundation in front-end development.
 I am excited to bring my skills and experience to new opportunities and help build the next generation of web-based solutions🚀.
   </div>
   <br />
 <div>